Save $500 - Offer Ends in 7 Days

 -

-7 nights of accommodation (starting Jan 30th) in carefully selected 3* & 4* hotels, twin sharing, with single occupancy available on request.
+9 nights of accommodation (starting Jan 28th) in carefully selected 3* & 4* hotels, including 2 nights camping, twin sharing, with single occupancy available on request.

-All on-ground transportation, including a private mini-bus and 4WDs with drivers.
+All on-ground transportation, including domestic flight Muscat - Salalah, and 4WDs with drivers.

 All meals, non-alcoholic drinks with meals, and bottled water throughout the trip.